 Develop adequate fruits to entice seed dispersers.

 One of my favorite summertime birds is the hummingbird.
-It is a fantastic pollinator, and it always makes me joyful to see them.
+These small birds are fantastic pollinators and it always makes me joyful to see them.
 I prefer to use plants to attract hummingbirds rather than to put out the typical sugar water.

 Hummingbirds are often a major source of pollination for a variety of flowers, shrubs, and trees.
 In fact, according to the USDA Forest Service, “In the continental United States, hummingbirds are key in wildflower pollination.”